joengelh/multichain-supplychain-demo/api-stakeHolder/docs/address/atomicExchange.md

 Proposes to exchange a specified asset of a specified quantity for a specified price of a specified barter, returns address of the exchange.

+:warning: **Only two classes of assets at once**: in this demo, only one asset can be exchanged for another at once :warning:

 **URL** : `/api/v1/atomicExchange/`

 **Method** : `POST`